 Roster of Eligible Attorneys

 The Roster of Attorneys eligible for appointment under Md.
 Rule 10-106 will be updated periodically.
 Inclusion on this roster does not guarantee court appointment.
 Some courts maintain their own rosters.

 To be added to this roster, attorneys who complete a Maryland Guidelines training can complete an Application for Court-Appointed Attorneys in Guardianship Proceedings.

 Attorneys with other relevant training or experience seeking waiver of the Maryland Guidelines training requirement should complete an Application Seeking Waiver of the Md.
-Rule 10-106(b)(1)(C) Training Requirement and file it along with supporting documentation in each court they are willing to accept appointments.
-If approved for appointment in a particular court, the court or attorney should email the completed application to firstname.lastname@example.org.
+Rule 10-106(b)(1)(C) training requirement and file it in each court they are willing to accept appointments.
+If approved for appointment in a particular court, the court or attorney should email the completed application to email@example.com.

 Host a Training

-The Guardianship/Vulnerable Adults Workgroup of the Maryland Judiciary’s Domestic Law Committee is committed to working with external justice partners to organize trainings that meet the Maryland Guidelines requirements.
-If you would like to sponsor a training the Training Programs for Court-Appointed Attorneys in Guardianship Proceedings information sheet.
-Trainings that meet the requirements will be added to the list of Maryland Guidelines Trainings.
+The Guardianship/Vulnerable Adults Workgroup of the Maryland Judicial Council’s Domestic Law Committee is committed to working with external justice partners to organize trainings that meet the Maryland Guidelines requirements.
+If you would like to sponsor a training, review the Training Programs for Court-Appointed Attorneys in Guardianship Proceedings Information Sheet.

 Court Appointed Attorneys Program